Philadelphia with Kids

 Philadelphia has fantastic activities and sights for tots.
 Best of all, these stops appeal to adults as well.

-The Betsy Ross House has an audio tour and scavenger hunt designed for kids, and the underground museum at Franklin Court is fun to explore.
-The National Constitution Center's interactive exhibits are way better than learning from a history book.
-Your kids might enjoy being "sworn in" as a Supreme Court Justice.
-If you prefer a sightseeing tour, the amphibious Duck Tour, which leaves opposite the Liberty Bell, does the historic-Philadelphia circuit.
-Nearby Franklin Square is the perfect place to take a break from all the learning.
-There's a carousel, miniature-golf course, and an excellent burger stand that also serves up Cake Shakes (milkshakes made with Butterscotch Krimpet Tastykakes).
+The National Constitution Center's interactive exhibits are way better than learning from a textbook.
+Nearby Franklin Square, however, is the perfect place to take a break from all the history.
+There’s a carousel, miniature-golf course, and an excellent burger stand that also serves up Cake Shakes (milk shakes made with Butterscotch Krimpet Tastykakes).
 Kids love the 3-D Lights of Liberty show; for something spookier, check out one of the Ghost Tours offered around the Historic Area.

 The Please Touch Museum is essentially a giant playground for kids.
-In its new location in majestic Memorial Hall—one of the few remnants from the 1876 Centennial Exhibition—the museum is bigger (38,000 square feet of exhibits) and better than before.
-Kids are encouraged to dress up for tea with Alice and the Mad Hatter; to drive a SEPTA bus; and to play a tune on the giant floor-piano that was featured in the Tom Hanks movie Big.
-Nearby Philadelphia Zoo is another great spot, with a petting zoo, tree house, and a ride in the Zooballoon (a hot-air balloon).
+In its location in Fairmount Park’s majestic Memorial Hall—one of the few remnants from the 1876 Centennial Exhibition—the museum is bigger (38,000 square feet of exhibits) and better than ever before.
+The nearby Philadelphia Zoo is another great spot, with a petting zoo, tree house, and “Big Cat Crossing,” a series of overhead passageways that allows lions, tigers, pumas, and other large cats to roam.
 The sprawling indoor–outdoor Smith Memorial Playground and Playhouse nearby has a giant wooden slide and a mansion-like playhouse.

 Benjamin Franklin Parkway